Contents

 How is Alcoholics Anonymous Portrayed in the Media?

 Alcoholics Anonymous has been portrayed in various forms of media and is usually depicted as a success story.
 For example, many movies tell the stories of those who have completed the program, which serves to inspire others.
-Some television shows have also featured AA meetings and how they can help individuals overcome addiction.
+Some television shows have also featured AA meetings and how they can help individuals overcome substance use challenges.

 Sources